Freddy Cannon

-Frederick Anthony Picariello, Jr. (born December 4, 1936), better known by his stage name Freddy Cannon, is an American rock and roll singer.
+Frederick Anthony Picariello Jr. (December 4, 1936 – July 17, 2026), better known by his stage name Freddy Cannon, was an American singer and musician, who was a pioneer of early rock and roll.
 His biggest international hits included "Tallahassee Lassie", "Way Down Yonder in New Orleans", and "Palisades Park".

 Early life and education

-Picariello was born in Revere, Massachusetts on December 4, 1936, and moved to neighboring Lynn, Massachusetts as a child.
+Frederick Anthony Picariello Jr. was born in Revere, Massachusetts, on December 4, 1936, and moved to neighboring Lynn, Massachusetts, as a child.
 His father worked as a truck driver and also played trumpet and sang in local bands.
-Freddy grew up listening to the rhythm and blues music of Big Joe Turner, Buddy Johnson and others on the radio, and he learned to play guitar.
+Cannon grew up listening to the rhythm and blues music of Big Joe Turner, Buddy Johnson and others on the radio, and he learned to play guitar.
 He attended Lynn Vocation High School.